ozmoroz/ozmoroz-blog-hugo/content/post/react-css-transitions/index.md

 There you have it, now you know enough about CSS transitions to be dangerous.
 That will cover most of your typical requirements, and even allow you to do some cool stuff.
 These [animated hearts](https://css-heart-animations.netlify.com/), for example, were made purely with plain HTML and CSS transitions.

-Stay tuned to my next article which will be about animating React elements dynamically inserted into and removed from DOM.
-Subscribe at the box below, and I'll email you the link as soon as it's out.
+if you would like to receive helpful tips on React and Javascript like this one, enter your email into the box below to subscribe, and you'll get them in your inbox fresh out of the oven as soon as I publish them.

 ## Other helpful React tips: